You are here

 Testing

-- Identify and communicate with sources of feedbacksources of feedbackmay include peers; users; First Nations, Métis, or Inuit community experts; other experts and professionals both online and offline
+- Identify and communicate with sources of feedbackmay include peers; users; First Nations, Métis, or Inuit community experts; other experts and professionals both online and offline

 - Develop an appropriate test of the prototype, conduct the test, and collect and compile data